chenyingyu-main/Interactive-Lab-Hub/Lab 4/README.md

 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+> We mentioned in the PartE tnat we are using 3 OLED Display.
+However, there are some technical limitations in our lab.
+We found in the documentation that the OLED address cannot be changed, and when we tried to connect multiple mini PiTFTs in tandem, it failed.
+>
+>We don’t think it’s possible to have multiple screens without using a multiplexer… (though it’s also possible we did something wrong)
+>
+> Therefore, for the demo, we only used a single OLED display to represent one cabinet slot as a proof of concept.